 - Party Wall Act disputes

 John has been recommended by the leading client guide, the Legal 500, for his expertise in property litigation since 2017.
-In the 2022 guide, he was recognised as a next generation partner.
+In the 2022 and 2023 guide, he was recognised as a next generation partner.

 John is a member of the Property Litigation Association, an organisation of legal professionals who specialise in all aspects of property litigation.